Deploy and configure a build server

 You must be a member of the Windows Administrators group on the build server and a member of the Project Collection Build Administrators group on your team project collection.
-See Team Foundation Server permissions.
+See Permission reference for Team Foundation Server.

 What do you want to do?

 Installing Team Foundation Build Service increases the attack surface of the computer.
 Because developers are treated as trusted entities in the build system, a malicious user could, for example, construct a build definition to run arbitrary code that is designed to take control of the server and steal data from Team Foundation Server.
 Customers are encouraged to follow security best practices as well as deploy defense in-depth measures to ensure that their build environment is secure.
 This includes developer workstations.
 For more information regarding security best practices, see the TechNet Article Security Guidance.